wrello/Plums/README.md

 ```
 <h3>Packet Size</h3>

-Data serialization is possible thanks to [BufferEncoder](https://devforum.roblox.com/t/bufferencoder-very-efficient-table-to-buffer-serializer-that-doesn%E2%80%99t-use-schemas/3584699/32), [Squash](https://github.com/Data-Oriented-House/Squash/) (for overhead Plum data), and [PacketSizeCounter](https://github.com/Pyseph/RemotePacketSizeCounter) (to determine if auto-serialization is advantageous for a given table).

 Packet sizes of initial replication of each object:
 - Replica: 1949 bytes (no serialization)
 - Plum: **1024 bytes** (auto-serialization using BufferEncoder)